bhaddacak/bhaddacak.github.io/_pages/grammarbooks.md

 The second big school is of Moggallāna.
 The work was written in the early 12th century.
 It often has different views from Kaccāyana.
 As noted by K. R. Norman, "Moggallāna deals with the linguistic material more exhaustively and with greater understanding of the essence and character of Pali."[^norman-mogg] In general, the formulas of Moggallāna's suttas are terse and more difficult to decipher.

-Moggallāna wrote his own commentary known as *Moggallānapañcikā*, now lost.
+Moggallāna wrote his own commentary known as *Moggallānapañcikā*.
 What we have here is *Moggallānapañcikāṭīkā* and it is somewhat difficult to follow.
 A more popular commentary on Moggallāna is *Payogasiddhi* written by Medhaṅkara around the 13th century.
 Its status is like Rūpasiddhi to Kaccāyana.
 So, I put Moggallāna and Payogasiddhi together in the same manner.
 However, the Pañcikā is also included as the reader's option.

 Another recent important commentary in this school is Leḍī Sayāḍo's *Niruttidīpanī*, finished in 1903.
 With this work, we can link Moggallāna to Kaccāyana and Saddanīti suttas.
 This is really helpful to Pāli students and researchers for doing a comparative study.